Netflix/dispatch/docs/admin-guide/administration/plugins/configuring-atlassian-confluence.md

 ### `Username` \[Required\]

-> Username for accessing the confluence instance, this user should have permission to create pages in the space.
+> Username for accessing the confluence instance.
+This user should have permission to create pages in the space.

 ### `Password` \[Required\]